Jerry Newton

-Gerald F. "Jerry" Newton (born September 15, 1937) is a Minnesota politician and member of the Minnesota State Senate.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 37, which includes portions of Anoka County in the northern Twin Cities metropolitan area.
-He is also a former grocery store owner, college professor, and career soldier.
+Gerald F. "Jerry" Newton (born September 15, 1937) is an American retired politician from Minnesota.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he served in the Minnesota House of Representatives from 2009 to 2017, and again from 2023 to 2025, and in the Minnesota Senate from 2017 to 2023.
+Newton represented District 35B in the northern Twin Cities metropolitan area, which includes the cities of Coon Rapids and Andover and parts of Anoka County.

 Early life, education, and career

 Newton graduated from Osseo High School in Osseo, Minnesota, then earned his B.A. in government from the University of Maryland in 1973.
 He received his MA in international relations in 1975 from Boston University, and studied political science at the doctoral level at the Catholic University of Leuven in Leuven, Belgium, and at the University of Minnesota in Minneapolis.